Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: Achievable DoF Analysis

 \section{Achievable DoF Analysis}

-In this section, we take a closer look at the DoF\footnote{Here, the term DoF is used equivalent to the total number of parallel spatial dimensions delivered in each transmission~\cite{salehi2020lowcomplexity,lampiris2018adding,salehi2021MIMO}.} of MIMO-CC setups, improving the $Gt+L$ bound in~\cite{salehi2021MIMO} while also supporting the case of non-integer $\frac{L}{G}$.
+In this section, we take a closer look at the {linear decodability} and achievable DoF\footnote{Here, the term DoF is used equivalent to the total number of parallel spatial dimensions delivered in each transmission~\cite{salehi2020lowcomplexity,lampiris2018adding,salehi2021MIMO}.} of MIMO-CC setups.
+Compared to the state-of-the-art analysis in~\cite{salehi2021MIMO}, our scheme exceeds its achievable DoF of $Gt+L$, and eliminates its restrictive integer divisibility constraint $\tfrac{L}{G}\in\mathbb{N}$.

-Assume in every transmission, we serve a total number of $t+1 \le \Omega\leq K$ users, each user wants to decode $\beta \le G$ streams simultaneously, and ZF beamformers are employed at both the transmitter and receiver sides.
-The goal is to maximize the total number of parallel streams in each transmission (i.e., $\Omega \times \beta$) while assuring interference-free decoding by all users.
-Before proceeding to the main result, let us review an intuitive example.
+Following the system model in Section~\ref{section:sys_model}, for every subset $\CK$ of users with size $\Omega$, we build $S$ transmission vectors $\Bx_{\CK}(s)$, each delivering parts of the requested data to all users in $\CK$.
+Assume $\beta$ parallel streams are delivered to each user $k \in \CK$ in each transmission $\Bx_{\CK}(s)$.
+The goal is to maximize the total number of streams per transmission (i.e., $\Omega \times \beta$) while assuring linear decodability by each target user.
+In this section, we consider a signal-level design, and we also assume zero-forcing~(ZF) beamformers are employed at both the transmitter and receiver sides to null out the inter-user and inter-stream interference, respectively.\footnote{Both ZF beamformers and signal-level interference cancellation are assumed to demonstrate the achievability of the proposed DoF at high SNR.
+In Section~\ref{section:DoF_MC}, we introduce a new class of MIMO-CC schemes with bit-level interference cancellation.
+Furthermore, for more practical communication at finite SNR, optimized multicast beamformer design is introduced in Appendix~\ref{section:Linear_BF}.